Kara-Khanid Khanate: Early history

-The Karluks were a nomadic people from the western Altai Mountains who moved to Zhetysu (Semirechye).
-In 742, the Karluks were part of an alliance led by the Basmyl and Uyghurs that rebelled against the Göktürks and led to the demise of the Second Turkic Khaganate (682–744).
+The Karluks were a nomadic people from the western Altai Mountains who moved to Jetisu.
+In 742, the Karluks were part of an alliance led by the Basmyls and the Uyghur Khaganate that rebelled against the Göktürks, leading to the demise of the Second Turkic Khaganate (682–744).
 In the realignment of power that followed, the Karluks were elevated from a tribe led by an Elteber to one led by a yabghu, which was one of the highest Turkic dignitaries and also implies membership in the Ashina clan in whom the "heaven-mandated" right to rule resided.
-The Karluks and Uyghurs later allied themselves against the Basmyl, and within two years they toppled the Basmyl khagan.
+The Karluks and Uyghurs later allied themselves against the Basmyl, and within two years, they toppled the Basmyl khagan.
 The Uyghur yabghu became khagan and the Karluk leader yabghu.
 This arrangement lasted less than a year.
 Hostilities between the Uyghur and Karluk forced the Karluk to migrate westward into the western Turgesh lands.

-Armoured horsemen on the Anikova dish, Semirechye c.
+Armoured horsemen on the Anikova dish, Jetisu c.
 800.

-By 766 the Karluks had forced the submission of the Turgesh and they established their capital at Suyab on the Chu River.
-The Karluk confederation by now included the Chigil and Tukshi tribes who may have been Türgesh tribes incorporated into the Karluk union.
-The Karluks converted to Nestorian Christianity at the end of the 8th century CE, about 15 years after they established themselves in the Semerich'e region.
+By 766, the Karluks had forced the submission of the Turgesh, and they established their capital at Suyab on the Chu.
+The Karluk confederation, by now, included the Chigil and Tukshi tribes, who may have been Türgesh tribes incorporated into the Karluk union.
+The Karluks converted to Christianity, specifically the Church of the East, at the end of the 8th century, about 15 years after they established themselves in the Jetisu region.
 This was the first time the Church of the East received such major sponsorship by an eastern power.
-Remains of a Nestorian church have been found in the Karluk capital of Suyab, as well as hundreds of tomstones with Nestorian Syriac inscriptions in the Semerich'e region.
+Remains of a Nestorian church have been found in the Karluk capital of Suyab, as well as hundreds of tomstones with Syriac inscriptions in the Jetisu region.

 By the mid-9th century, the Karluk confederation had gained control of the sacred lands of the Western Türks after the destruction of the Uyghur Khaganate by the Old Kirghiz.
 Control of sacred lands, together with their affiliation with the Ashina clan, allowed the Khaganate to be passed on to the Karluks along with domination of the steppes after the previous Khagan was killed in a revolt.

-During the 9th century southern Central Asia was under the rule of the Samanids, while the Central Asian steppe was dominated by Turkic nomads such as the Pechenegs, the Oghuz Turks, and the Karluks.
-The domain of the Karluks reached as far north as the Irtysh and the Kimek confederation, with encampments extending to the Chi and Ili rivers, where the Chigil and Tukshi tribes lived, and east to the Ferghana valley and beyond.
+During the 9th century, southern Central Asia was ruled by the Samanids, while the Central Asian steppe was dominated by Turkic nomads such as the Pechenegs, the Oghuz Turks, and the Karluks.
+The domain of the Karluks reached as far north as the Irtysh and the Kimek–Kipchak confederation, with encampments extending to the Chi and Ili rivers, where the Chigil and Tukshi tribes lived, and east to the Ferghana valley and beyond.
 The area to the south and east of the Karluks was inhabited by the Yagma.
-The Karluk center in the 9th and 10th centuries appears to have been at Balasagun on the Chu River.
-In the late 9th century the Samanids marched into the steppes and captured Taraz, one of the headquarters of the Karluk khagan, and a large church was transformed into a mosque.
+The Karluk center in the 9th and 10th centuries appears to have been at Balasagun on the Chu.
+In the late 9th century, the Samanids marched into the steppes and captured Taraz, one of the headquarters of the Karluk khagan, and a large church was transformed into a mosque.